lukestringer90/hyde/cv.md

 * **2015: Head of Mobile at [3Squared](http://3squared.com)**.
 	* Lead a team of 6 iOS and Android developers, supporting and guiding both their technical and professional development through 1-2-1s, goal setting and appraisals.
 	* Planned and managed the transition from Objective-C to Swift (starting at version 2.2).
 I identified the right commercial opportunities and staff, got sign off on the business case, and ensured the projects delivered on time while using the new language and approaches.
 	* Defined Swift best practice and interoperability with Objective-C, getting agreement within the team.
-All new projects began using 100% Swift since 2017, and older and larger Objective-C codebases were re-written gradually - now 2/3 in Swift by 2021.
+All new projects used 100% Swift since 2017, and older, larger Objective-C codebases were gradually re-written - now 75% in Swift by 2021.
 	* Standardised iOS components into small, reusable packages using CocoaPods so they can be used across multiple projects.
 Open sourced these as "The Peak Framework" on GitHub.
 	* Technical leadership to deliver projects with tight timelines and a challenging clients.
 I worked as a developer on these projects while overseeing the technical delivery with the project management, updating clients and external stakeholders where required.
 	* Worked with Operational Management Team to implement new policies such as Agile rituals, standardised appraisal approaches, and inclusive recruitment principles.